Dealing With Drought

-- Established trees and shrubs are the biggest investment of time and money, have the biggest impact on landscape and house.
+- Established trees and shrubs are the biggest investment of time and money, and have the biggest impact on the landscape and house.

 - Rare or unusual specimen plants that would be difficult or expensive to replace and those with high sentimental value.

 - Evergreens: Drought in the fall is particularly dangerous to evergreens like rhododendrons, boxwood, pine, and spruce that lose water throughout the winter as cold winds pull moisture from their needles and leaves.
 Once the ground freezes, the plant can not pull in any more water through its roots until the ground thaws.
 If the plant is already drought-stressed then needles and leaves may die.
 To prevent damage to evergreens ensure they receive an inch of water per week.

 - Medium Priority:

 - Drought-sensitive plants like hydrangeas, Japanese maples, azaleas, and dogwoods are unlikely to survive an extended drought.

 - Lowest Priority: (consider removing to conserve water for cherished plants)

 - Plants you don’t like and plan to replace;

 - Plants that are often stressed in your landscape;

 - Annuals are the least expensive, easiest to replace, and will die at the end of the season even if watered.